The Perfect 3 Days In Rome Itinerary

 4. Pantheon

-Next, we’ll head to Rome’s most famous temple, the Pantheon, which is over 2,000 years old and located in a lively piazza.
+Next, head to Rome’s most famous temple, the Pantheon, which is over 2,000 years old and located in a lively piazza.
 It’s my personal favorite building in Rome and a testament to the Romans’ genius in innovation and renovation.

 The entrance features massive 40-foot single-piece granite columns, and the pediment proclaims that the Pantheon was built by Marcus Agrippa, Augustus’ right-hand man.
 However, it was actually built by Emperor Hadrian.